 Groups 2 and 3 as specified above, are supported in our current phase with general signposting to useful information/resources but we are determined to offer more targeted signposting regarding different ‘feelings’ being experienced, in the next phase of our work on the website.

 Activity purpose: The WTF videos are created to provide those going through difficult times with a set of positive messages to help them and inspire them to address the challenges they are facing.
-These videos support our objectives to be a visible, proactive and positive presence in our community and to improve access to information and resources that will engage, inform and encourage those who are looking for support.
+These videos support our goals to be a visible, proactive and positive presence in our community and to improve access to information and resources that will engage, inform and encourage those who are looking for support.

 Outcome: Three videos have been created are available on Facebook and/or Youtube.